Nitrokey/nitrokey-documentation/source/components/nitrokeys/passkey/faq.rst

    The Nitrokey FIDO2 doesn't contain storage capability for ordinary data (it can only store cryptographic keys and certificates).
 It can hold over 100 Passkeys/FIDO2 keys.

-**Q:** How to use Nitrokey Passkey with Azure Entra ID (Active Directory)?
+**Q:** How to use Nitrokey Passkey with Microsoft Entra ID?
-   After `disabling Enforce Attestation`_ Nitrokey Passkey is supported by Azure Entra ID out of the box.
+   After `disabling Enforce Attestation`_ Nitrokey Passkey is supported by Entra ID out of the box.

 .. include:: ../../shared-faqs/hyperlinks.rst.inc